EndlessPeak/EndlessPeak.github.io/content/docs/interview-doc/Interview/EnglishInterview.md

 4. What's your impression of UESTC?

-   University of Electronic Science and Technology of China is one of the key university.
+   Formerly known as Chengdu Institute of Telecommunications Engineering formed in 1956,University of Electronic Science and Technology of China is one of the key university.
 It is the forefront of modern socialist universities both at home and abroad in the coordinated development of science and technology.

+   With electronic information science and technology as the core and engineering as the major, the university is a multi-disciplinary and research-oriented national key university.

 5. Do you have any plans to study abroad?